saikiran6463/AutoChef/docs/API_DESIGN.md

 The primary downstream dependency is the Python LLM service responsible for recipe generation.

 **Request Contract:** This Java gateway will send a POST request to the Python service.
-The request body will be a JSON object mirroring the `RecipeRequest` model, containing the `prompt`, `dietaryPreferences`, and `locale`.
+The request body will be a JSON object mirroring the `RecipeRequest` model, containing the `prompt`, `dietaryPreferences`, and `cuisine`.

 **Response Contract:** The Python service is expected to return a `200 OK` with a JSON body that strictly mirrors the `RecipeResponse` model defined in Section 4.
 The root object must contain a `recipes` array, where each element is a complete `Recipe` object.